tilemill-project/tilemill/platforms/osx/PACKAGE.md

 # Packaging TileMill.app standalone

-These are steps to setup the TileMill node.js app to be portable within a Mac OS X .app bundle.
+These are steps to setup the TileMill Node.js app to be portable within an OS X application bundle.

-This is only necessary for developers that wish to build a fully distributable TileMill.app without requiring any other installation steps.
+This is only necessary for developers who wish to build a fully distributable `TileMill.app` without requiring any other installation steps.

 ## Requirements

- - Mac OS X machine with updated xcode and modern/64 bit hardware
+ - OS X machine with updated Xcode and modern/64-bit hardware.
- - Most recently tested on OS X 10.9.3
+ - Most recently tested on OS X 10.9.4 & Xcode 5.1.1.

 ## Install Node.js

-Install node however you want: either homebrew or nvm works fine.
-Just make sure to grab the latest 64 bit node version of the 0.10.x series.
+Install `node` however you want: either [Homebrew](http://brew.sh) or [nvm](https://github.com/creationix/nvm) works fine.
+Just make sure to grab the latest 64-bit version of the `0.10.x` series.
+You can confirm this with output like the following:

+    $ node -v
+    v0.10.29
+    $ file `which node`
+    /usr/local/bin/node: Mach-O 64-bit executable x86_64

-Just make sure its on your PATH before you continue.
+Also make sure that `node` is in your `$PATH` (run `which node`) before you continue.

-NOTE: we used to support duel-arch (also 32 bit) but this is no longer needed.
+**NOTE:** We used to support dual-arch (both 64-bit and 32-bit), but this is no longer needed.
-We build node with two cpu architectures, aka universal/fat to support older macs:

 ## Build tilemill